NuclearConsent/deepsec-tools/powershell/README.md

 **get-allComputerComponentVersions.ps1**

-Creats a CSV of all computers and virus pattern information
+Generate CSV of all computers and virus pattern information

 **nsxCredCheck.ps1**

 Used to verify NSX credentials outside of Deep Security

+**computerReport.ps1**

+Generate CSV of all computers with hostname, last ip, OS, and IPS status.